23

 Typically, the larger the overall dimensions for a treadmill are the larger the running surface is.

-The gold standard for home treadmills is a running surface of at least 20″ x 60″.
+The gold standard for home treadmills is a running surface of around 20″ x 60″.

-A running surface with these dimensions is capable of comfortably accommodating most users at a running pace.
+A running surface with these dimensions is capable of comfortably accommodating most users at a running pace, although most folks can get away running on a 55″ long belt as well.

 If it’s really short, you may even have to shorten your stride when walking.